spkenv/spk/docs/ref/indexes.md

 regular periodic complete index generation may also work for a site, depending on the frequency of package changes and the periodic updates.

-To update an existing index, e.g. after a new `python` package was published, run:
+To update an existing index, e.g. the `origin` repo's index after a new `python` package was published or deprecated, run:
-`spk repo index --disable-repo local --update python`
+`spk repo index -r origin --update python`

 This will read in the existing index for the repository and update the versions and builds of the named package in the index.
 It is faster